wp-plugins/contact-us-page-contact-people/readme.txt

 * Show or no show Google map with Group
 * Show or no show Group title above Profiles

-= Sass #dynamic {stylesheets} =

-* All the front end style display is created via [Sass](http://sass-lang.com/) #dynamic {stylesheets} for faster loader and render.
-* Edit all front layout and style from the plugins admin panel with the Sass #dynamic {stylesheet} settings.
-* Change the layout and style anytime you like - and do it all in Sass without touching the code.

 = Localization =